aquilesC/aquiles.me/content/Build - Tony Fadell.md

 What I am missing in the book are insights to the innovation process, which are not discussed at all.
 When Steve Jobs appears and says: the iPhone should have a glass (and not plastic) screen, how do they validate whether it can be built?
 How did they source technology, how come they could deliver on the iPod in just 7 months if they were starting from scratch?

-The book is a guide field guide in an abstract sense.
+The book is a field guide in an abstract sense.
 It has some smart and clear insights into how technology is developed at the rhythm of Silicon Valley.

 Tags: #reading-2024 #books #management-books